Lerch resigns as Watauga GOP chair

 “I cannot wait to see what the election cycle is going to look like … because all of Bernie (Sanders’) people are going to be furious that he got cheated, again, and they’re gonna stay home, again,” Whatley said.
 “Maybe if they actually, you know, find religion, they can come out and vote for Donald Trump because he’s the only guy that’s running for America.”

-Whatley said that the Republican Party is the most unified in N.C. it’s ever been, saying that Republicans will win back super majorities in the N.C.
+Whatley said that the Republican Party is the most unified in N.C. it has ever been, saying that Republicans will win back super majorities in the N.C.
 General Assembly and that U.S. Sen. Thom Tillis and N.C. governor candidate Dan Forrest would win.

 “This is a radical left governor, he’s an incompetent left governor, he is going to go home and we’re going to replace him with Dan Forest,” Whatley said.